Endocrine diseases occur with the body's endocrine system does not function properly.

 Rheumatological diseases seem to affect a higher number of women than men.

 - What Is Relapsing Polychondritis?

 - Relapsing Polychondritis Symptoms

 - Relapsing Polychondritis Video Shared

-In the United States a rare disease is defined as a condition that affects few than 200,000 people.
+In the United States, a rare disease is a condition affecting fewer than 200,000 people.

 This is the definition the United States Congress created in 1983 with the Orphan Drug Act.

-Other countries have their own official definitions of what is considered a rare disease.
+Other countries have their official definitions of a rare disease.

 In the European Union, a rare disease is defined when it affects fewer than 1 in 2,000 people.